 Lake Bunyonyi and Its People?

 This whole area is so serene with lush green hills where farmers grow corn and other vegetables.
-Not many people living there but get to know, but when you’re their, expect smiley faces during your entire whole time there.
+Not many people live there but get to know, but when you’re there, expect smiley faces during your entire whole time there.

-Good rewarding hotel managers who lives on these 29 islands on the lake.
-There are also many programs that have come up to help young kids learn how to swim and orphanages were you see the amazing kids Dancing.
+Good rewarding hotel managers who live on these 29 islands on the lake.
+There are also many programs that have come up to help young kids learn how to swim and orphanages where you see the amazing kids Dancing.

 Don’t forget to have this Boat Trip were You could see a few of the special islands.

-It was seen as a disgrace in the odd days and unless a lover picked up that girl and married her, she was left starving to death on the little peace of land.
+It was seen as a disgrace on the odd days and unless a lover picked up that girl and married her, she was left starving to death on the little piece of land.
 It was a chance for poor men who could not afford the dowry for a real wedding.

-And History says that one of the woman who was rescued by a fisherman, she still lives by the shores today with the same man with grown up children.
+And History says that one of the women who was rescued by a fisherman still lives by the shores today with the same man with grown-up children.

-Kyahugye Island known as a Crazy Man’s Island is Currently now a Zoo island with a very unique hotel on it and stays true to the name As you see a couple of Zebras, Antelopes and interesting birds.
+Kyahugye Island known as Crazy Man’s Island is Currently now a Zoo island with a very unique hotel on it and stays true to the name As you see a couple of Zebras, Antelopes, and interesting birds.
 Not really what you would expect.

-Those islands were 2 of the more interesting one in Lake Bunyonyi.
+Those islands were 2 of the more interesting ones in Lake Bunyonyi.
 Half of them have settlements.
-So on the other side of the lake there lies a settlement of the Pygmies.
+So on the other side of the lake, there lies a settlement of the Pygmies.